Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Background

-Is applying Perseus on top of Nanobatching the best we can do?
-To answer this, we first analyze how communication and kernel scheduling impact energy consumption (\S\ref{sec:analysis}).
-This analysis reveals larger opportunities and informs our design of Kareus, which jointly optimizes kernel scheduling and frequency scaling (\S\ref{sec:design}).
+However, we find that there is further opportunity to reduce energy beyond what is achieved by simply combining Nanobatching and Perseus.
+To understand this gap, we analyze how communication and kernel scheduling affect energy consumption (\S\ref{sec:analysis}).
+The opportunities we find motivate the design of Kareus, which jointly optimizes kernel scheduling and frequency scaling (\S\ref{sec:design}).